Semiotics & Future Studies

 Anticipate change.
 Proactive leadership in Google Culture with Len Sweet.

-The Semiotics and Future Studies Doctor of Ministry (DMin) track of the Leadership in the Emerging Culture DMin program with Lead Mentor Dr. Leonard (Len) Sweet prepares an advance guard of application-oriented semioticians, leaders adept at seeing signs of Jesus' work in the world--leaders who can proactively guide the church into the future of this era of uncertainty and change.
+The Semiotics and Future Studies Doctor of Ministry (DMin) track of the Leadership in the Emerging Culture DMin program with Lead Mentor, Dr. Leonard (Len) Sweet, prepares an advance guard of application-oriented semioticians, leaders adept at seeing signs of Jesus' work in the world--leaders who can proactively guide the church into the future of this era of uncertainty and change.
 This approach helps students transition the church from being primarily attractional and propositional, to being missional, relational, image-rich, and participatory.
-The program utilizes a mentor-based, cohort-driven model that values relationship.

 Learning OutcomesGraduates of the Semiotics and Future Studies Doctor of Ministry track will: